-The mission of the Plymouth Writing Project (PWP) is to improve the teaching of writing in New Hampshire's schools.
-Through its professional development model, the PWP recognizes the primary importance of developing and extending teacher knowledge, expertise, and leadership.
+The mission of the National Writing Project in New Hampshire (NWPNH) is to improve the teaching of writing in New Hampshire's schools.
+Through its professional development model, the NWPNH recognizes the primary importance of developing and extending teacher knowledge, expertise, and leadership.

-The PWP believes that access to high-quality educational experiences is a basic right of all learners and a cornerstone of equity.
-Through building an extensive network of teacher leaders, the PWP seeks to promote exemplary instruction of writing in every classroom in the state.
+The NWPNH believes that access to high-quality educational experiences is a basic right of all learners and a cornerstone of equity.
+Through building an extensive network of teacher leaders, the NWPNH seeks to promote exemplary instruction of writing in every classroom in the state.

 These teachers, together with University instructors, collaborate to provide staff development programs in New Hampshire schools.
-Plymouth Writing Project programs include summer institutes for teachers, graduate-level courses, workshops, classroom and program consultations, and reflective practice, inquiry, study, and writing groups.
+National Writing Project in New Hampshire programs include summer institutes for teachers, graduate-level courses, workshops, classroom and program consultations, and reflective practice, inquiry, study, and writing groups.

-Students may choose to incorporate the PWP coursework into a MEd program or a certificate program.
-Visit plymouth.edu/pwp for additional information.
+Students may choose to incorporate the NWPNH coursework into a MEd program or a certificate program.
+Visit plymouth. edu/outreach/nwpnh for additional information.